- What's an apprenticeship?

 - How can I find an apprenticeship?

 You can search and apply for vacancies on the government link ‘Find an apprenticeship’.
 Search by keyword (job role, occupation type or apprenticeship level) and by location.
-When you see a job you’re interested in, register on the website and follow the step by step instructions to apply for the role.
+When you find a job you’re interested in, register on the website and follow the step by step instructions to apply for the role.
 You can also set up email and text alerts about new vacancies you may be interested in.
-More information, including videos of current apprentices, is available at apprenticeships.gov.uk
+For more information, including videos of current apprentices, you can visit apprenticeships.gov.uk

-We can also help.
-Thanks to our association with MITSkills, you can call the apprenticeship team on 0845 430 9009 and they’ll help you to find an apprenticeship opportunity and guide you through the application process.
+We’ll also help you.
+Due to our association with MITSkills, you can call the apprenticeship team on 0845 430 9009.
+They’ll help you find an apprenticeship opportunity and guide you through the application process.

 - How will the training provider support me?

-They play an important role in providing you with off-the-job training, assessing your progress towards achieving your qualification and supporting you generally during your apprenticeship.
+They’ll play an important role in providing you with off-the-job training, assessing your progress towards achieving your qualification while supporting you generally during your apprenticeship.
 They’ll also work very closely with your employer to ensure you receive:

-- A detailed training plan (including on-the-job training)
+- A detailed training plan which includes on-the-job training

 - Regular progress reviews

-- Opportunities to put into practice off-the-job learning so that you can achieve your qualifications/requirements of the apprenticeship
+- Opportunities for you to put into practice off-the-job learning so that you can achieve your qualifications and requirements of the apprenticeship

 - Mentoring and general support throughout your apprenticeship